New EnglandFarm Guide

 Organic berries near Burlington

-A certified organic Charlotte farm with berries, flowers, a farmstand, and strong local-food appeal.
+A certified organic Charlotte farm with berries, flowers, and a farm stand.

 Charlotte, VT